About Us

 Portada / About Peru / Cusco / Natural Attractions Cusco / Pallay Punchu Mountain: The New Rainbow Mountain

 Pallay Punchu is located in the Cusco region, in the district of Layo, province of Canas.
-With an elevation of approximately 4,791 meters (15,720 feet) above sea level at its highest point, it lies more than 190 kilometers (118 miles) from the city of Cusco.
-The climate is cold and windy, typical of high mountain areas, so proper acclimatization is recommended before starting the hike.
+It has an approximate altitude of 4,791 meters above sea level at its highest point and is more than 190 kilometers from the city of Cusco.
+The weather is cold and windy, typical of high mountain areas, so proper acclimatization is recommended before starting the hike.

 Pallay Punchu Mountain, a hidden treasure in the Cusco region